Tomah, Wisconsin: History

 Tomah was founded by Robert E. Gillett in 1855 and incorporated as a city in 1883, but the charter was not issued until 1894.
 It is named after Thomas Carron (ca. 1752–1817), a trader at Green Bay who had integrated into the Menominee tribe.
 The Menominees pronounced the name Tomah or Tomau and he became known as Chief Tomah.
 Tomah was adopted as the name for the settlement in Monroe County on the unsubstantiated belief that Chief Tomah had once held a tribal gathering in the area.

 In 1891, construction began in Tomah for a Native American residential school funded by the federal government.
 The Tomah Indian Industrial School opened in 1893 with six Ho-Chunk children as its first students and would become the most significant residential school in Wisconsin.
 The curriculum was designed to assimilate students into white American culture by replacing their indigenous education with Christian, English-language education.
 Children were forcibly removed from their families and sent to the school from as far away as North Dakota and Oklahoma.
 The school operated until 1941.
+A 2024 report from the Department of the Interior noted that two students who died during their time at the school have been identified.

 Tomah has three landmarks on the National Register of Historic Places: the old Tomah Post Office at 903 Superior Avenue, the Tomah Public Library at 716 Superior Avenue, and the Tomah Boy Scout Cabin at 415 E. Council Street.